kreier/tripitaka/README.md

     - SN 51-55
     - SN 56 the Truths

-#### Aṅguttara Nikāya (aṅguttaranikāya; lit.
+#### - [Aṅguttara Nikāya](https://en.wikipedia.org/wiki/A%E1%B9%85guttara_Nik%C4%81ya) (aṅguttaranikāya; lit.
 'Increased-by-One Collection', also translated "Gradual Collection" or "Numerical Discourses") - 11 nipatos, 186 or 169 or thousands os suttras

 - Ekakanipāto (The Book of Ones) 20 suttras?
 - Dukanipāto (The Book of Twos) 19